evanimo1/Everlyne-Portfolio-.com/loan-approval-prediction/README.md

 ###  Tools Used
 - Python (Pandas, Seaborn, Scikit-learn)
 - Google Colab for code execution and notebooks
-- Power BI / Tableau for dashboard creation (planned)
+- Power BI  for dashboard creation
 - GitHub for documentation and version control

 ###  Business Questions